Beautiful Lavender Fields in New York

 The fields are quite large, so after taking all your insta-worthy photos through the Lavender fields, take a seat in the many chairs placed all around the fields, and just soak in nature!

 Overall, visiting Lavender by the Bay is a really cool experience and a top instagrammable spot on Long Island!

 Before leaving, don’t forget to check out Lavender by the Bay’s gift shop.
 They sell tons of high-quality lavender products such as soaps, dried lavender, and essential oils.
 Additionally, they even have bunches of fresh Lavender to take home.
-Buying fresh lavender bunches are great for photos too!
+Buying fresh lavender bunches is great for photos, too!

 About Lavender by the Bay

 Lavender by the Bay opened their family-owned and operated fields in 2002 located in East Marion, New York.
-They now have over 80,000 plants and sell their products all over local New York Green markets that support local farmers.
+They now have over 80,000 lavender plants and sell their products all over local New York Green markets that support local farmers.
 If you can’t visit one of their markets, you can also get their products online!

 Both the East Marion and Calverton Lavender By the Bay locations are open on weekends from 10 AM – 5 PM, however, the lavender likely won’t be in bloom until June/July.
 During bloom months, the farm will be open 7 days a week.
-Tickets will likely be required to get online for the 2023 bloom, and I will update this when tickets become available.
+Tickets will likely be required to get online for the 2023 bloom.

 East Marion Address: 7540 Main Rd, East Marion, NY 11939